 Did you know:

-This project is on Priority Project List (PPL) 23.
-This project is currently in the Engineering and Design Phase.
+This project is on Priority Project List (PPL) 24.
+This project was approved for Phase I Engineering and Design in January 2015.

 - Local Sponsor: Coastal Protection and Restoration Authority